U.S. weighs blocking GE engine sales for China's new airplane: sources

 For years, the United States has supported American companies' business with China's budding civil aviation industry.

 The government has provided licenses that allow those companies to sell engines, flight control systems and other components for China's first large commercial aircraft, the COMAC C919.
 The narrow-body jet has already engaged in test flights and is expected to go into service next year.
-COMAC is an acronym for Commercial Aircraft Corp of China Ltd [CMAFC.UL].
+COMAC is an acronym for Commercial Aircraft Corp of China Ltd.

 But the Trump administration is weighing whether to deny GE's latest license request to provide the CFM LEAP-1C engine for the C919, people familiar with the matter said, though GE has received licenses for the LEAP engines since 2014 and was last granted one in March 2019.